gvwilson/sensibleadventures/bookster/new.md

 one that got shot."

 Razi bowed slightly.
 "I am.
 I am Razibendra uy-Ossisswe.
-This is my apprentice, Erileine Saedie é Laeuc, of Starboard Town.
+This is my apprentice, Erileine Saedanne é Laeuc, of Starboard Town.
 And Piaerre, without whom I am sure we would be wearing fetters at this moment."

 Erileine glanced at the thief, belatedly realizing that she'd never thought to ask his name.
 "What?" the thief whispered belligerently.